SumoLogic/sumologic-kubernetes-collection/deploy/docs/opentelemetry_collector.md

 Open Telemetry supports Trace ID aware load balancing.
 An example use case for load balancing is scaling a cascading_filter that requires spans with same Trace ID to be send to the same collector instance.

 Sumologic kubernetes collection supports three layer architecture - with an agent, gateway and a collector - in order to perform Trace ID aware load balancing.

-Agent, if load balancing is configured, sends traces to the gateway.
+Agent, if the gateway is enabled, sends traces to the gateway.
 Gateway is configured with a load balancing exporter pointing to the collector headless service.
 Gateway may also be exposed outside cluster, allowing to load balance traces originating from outside kubernetes cluster.

 Sample config: